stantonius/fastai_sudoku/README.md

 Your job is to solve the two challenges above by creating and using *as many* of the function arguments as you can.
 Note that this approach is not by any means the most efficient way to go about the task of creating a `DataLoader` - but this is helpful to learn what different arguments, functions, and classes do in fastai.

-There are 2 notebooks in this repo.
-One sample solution notebook is in the `solutions` directory.
+> There are 2 notebooks in this repo.
+A sample solution notebook is in the `solutions` directory.

 ## Learning Outcomes